MSarib-Ibrahim1199/TicTacToe-React/README.md

 # React Tic Tac Toe Game

 Welcome to our React Tic Tac Toe Game project!
 This is a collaborative effort by Muhammad Sarib Ibrahim, Mohsin Parvaiz, and Subhan Yousaf.
-Table of Contents

-    Introduction
-    Features
-    How to Play
-    Installation
-    Usage
-    Contributing
-    License

 ## Introduction